tangziyi001/Spartina-Online-Judge/README.md

 # NYU Competitive Programming Team Website

 ## Overview
 This website serves to display team info, meeting schedule, submission tutorial and weekly/monthly/annually contest ranking.
 The first three parts above will be static pages built with front-end frameworks.
 The fourth part integrates API from popular online-judges.
 The fifth part integrates database.
 There are two types of users: one is team member and the other is coach.
 Team member is allowed to access contest ranking.
-Coach is allowed to add meeting notification and contest ID of [vjudge contest platform](http://acm.hust.edu.cn/vjudge/contest/toListContest.action) so that the results of programming team's weekly practice contests can be automatically integrated to the ranking database of this website.
+Coach is allowed to add meeting notification and contest ID from [vjudge contest platform](http://acm.hust.edu.cn/vjudge/contest/toListContest.action) so that the results of programming team's weekly practice contests can be automatically integrated to the ranking database of this website.